 Taking the Magic Kingdom Ferry boat and other watercraft can be quite pleasant.
 For those that visit regularly, I recommend trying as many different transportation options as possible.
 That way, you’ll get an idea of what forms of Disney transportation you enjoy incorporating into your vacation.

 Learning all of your options is important for those times when you end up in massive crowds heading to or from Magic Kingdom.
-It’s always nice to be in the know instead of guests that only know the one way they got to the park and are relying on it to get back.
+It’s always nice to be in the know instead of guests who only know the one way they got to the park and are relying on it to get back.
 That is if they even remember how they got there after a long day in the theme park.

 Another factor to consider is that knowing how to get around Walt Disney World can save you quite a good bit of time.
 And as we all know, vacation time is limited.
 So it’s important to make the best use of it.